 The report and draft Bill, proposing amendments to the body of the MCA 2005 to strengthen the requirement to place the individual at the heart of the decision-making process and the replacement of DOLS by the Liberty Protection Safeguards, was published on 13 March 2017.
-A podcast of a briefing I have done on the report is available here.
+A webcast of a briefing I did on the report is available here.
 A special report from the 39 Essex Chambers Mental Capacity Report team can be found here.

 Department of Health consolidated Guidance on the obligations of local authorities following the decision in Cheshire West (22 October 2015).
 NOTE that the Court of Appeal held in R(LF) v HM Senior Coroner for Inner London EWCA Civ 31 that, in general, patients being provided with life-saving medical treatment in the intensive or acute setting are not to be considered to be deprived of their liberty, and this guidance should be read subject to that decision.

 CQC briefing for providers in health and social care settings (updated late April 2014).
 The CQC has also issued guidance in relation to Intensive Care Units following the LF decision (August 2018).